 When the Power to Weight Ratio Bottoms Out

-I was so focused on results, and these somewhat arbitrary numbers of power-to-weight ratios, watts, and times up different climbs.
-It was taking me away from the more holistic, bigger picture of sustainability and resiliency, and durability as an athlete."
+I was so focused on results, and these somewhat arbitrary power-to-weight ratios, watts, and times up different climbs.
+It took me away from a more holistic view of sustainability, resiliency, and durability as an athlete.”

-Like many endurance athletes, a passion for racing ran in Jackson Long’s family.
+Like many athletes, a passion for racing ran deep in Jackson Long’s family.
 He began tagging along to his father’s cycling races and entering on his own at twelve.
-Growing up in Sun Valley, Idaho—known more for mountain sports and snowy winters—he was the only kid in school picking pavement over single-track.
-"For better or worse", his identity became the fusion of that uniqueness and early success on the bike: Jackson the cyclist.
+Growing up in Sun Valley, Idaho, a place better known for mountain sports and snowy winters, he was the only kid in school choosing pavement over single-track.
+“For better or worse,” his identity became the fusion of that uniqueness and early success on the bike: Jackson the cyclist.

-As he climbed through the junior ranks, exciting opportunities arose, like racing in Europe and a spot on the renowned team at the University of Colorado (CU) in Boulder.
-Sharing "every young cyclist’s dream" of racing the Tour de France, it seemed like the groundwork was being laid for a pro career—he was living in an endurance sport mecca and earning strong results in events all over the country, both in amateur and college races.
+As he climbed through the junior ranks, exciting opportunities arose, like racing in Europe and a spot on the renowned University of Colorado (CU) team in Boulder.
+Sharing what he called “every young cyclist’s dream” of racing the Tour de France, it seemed the groundwork was being laid for a pro career.
+He was living in an endurance sport mecca and earning strong results in events across the country, both in amateur and collegiate races.

-Working hard to take his training and racing to the next level, Jackson's focus became increasingly singular and his lifestyle increasingly monk-like.
-To some extent, this was normalised by the environment he was immersed in: Boulder (which he also referred to, tongue-in-cheek, as "the exercise addiction capital of the world") has a very high density of professional and elite amateur athletes.
-And it was not all bad—he has fond memories of living in the freshman dorm with a teammate, setting up their trainers on cold winter mornings with their door open, receiving strange looks from hallway passersby who were returning from late nights of perhaps more typical college student weekend behaviour.
+Working hard to take his training and racing to the next level, Jackson’s focus became increasingly singular and his lifestyle more monk-like.
+This intensity was, to some extent, normalized by the environment he was immersed in.
+Boulder, which he jokingly referred to as “the exercise addiction capital of the world”, has a very high density of professional and elite amateur athletes.
+But it wasn’t all bad.
+He has fond memories of living in the freshman dorm with a teammate, setting up their trainers on cold winter mornings with their door open, and receiving strange looks from students returning from late nights of more typical college weekend behavior.

 As the rabbit hole closed in around him, all Jackson could think about was his desire to maximise his power-to-weight ratio.
 But rather than looking for ways to improve how much power he could push through the pedals, he focused on manipulating the denominator of the ratio.
 Carrying less weight would surely lead to faster times, or so he believed.